11 Ways to Spend Leftover Accounting Inventory Budget

 Manufacturing firms have raw materials (which is purchased inventory), work in process, and finished goods inventory.
-Work in process inventory includes raw materials (that is transferred from raw materials inventory), labor costs incurred in manufacturing the product, and manufacturing overhead costs, consisting of both fixed costs and variable costs.
-Manufacturing firms often use standard costing systems that assign predetermined costs per hour or other unit of manufacturing.
+Work in process inventory includes raw materials (that is transferred from raw materials inventory), labour costs incurred in manufacturing the product and manufacturing overhead costs, consisting of both fixed costs and variable costs.
+Manufacturing firms often use standard costing systems that assign predetermined costs per hour or another unit of manufacturing.

 Cash flow statement

-The indirect cash flow statement treats the change in total inventory balance for the time period as a line item adjustment to net income in the cash flow from operations section.
+The indirect cash flow statement treats the change in total inventory balance for the time period as a line item adjustment to the net income in the cash flow from the operations section.
 Inventory affects working capital.

 Is there leftover inventory budget when you use flexible demand-based budgeting?

 While some very small businesses may only determine their inventory budget once a year, more sophisticated businesses use a flexible inventory budget based on existing inventory balances and at least monthly forecast of sales demand.

 In manufacturing companies, the process is called master production scheduling and material requirements planning.
 Inventory requirements are projected, and purchases are made as needed to meet the manufacturing schedule.
-Some manufacturing companies like Dell use just-in-time inventory that orders inventory as required to meet demand and minimizes in-stock inventory levels.
+Some manufacturing companies like Dell use the just-in-time inventory that orders inventory as required to meet demand and minimizes in-stock inventory levels.

 Here are some possibilities to start your thought process.
 Daydream about the list that fits your business.